 Approach to investing

-I have a healthy 38.11% savings rate based on my gross income?
+During 2020 an odd year to say the least I have had a I have a healthy 58% savings rate based on my net income?
 But could I do better?

 2 thoughts on “My approach”

 With a defined benefits pension scheme it is irrelevant how much you pay.
 It’s better to think of it as a membership fee.
 It does not contribute to a ‘pot’ as there is no pot.
 Your employer contribution also does not affect the ‘pot’ as the ‘pot does not exist.
 Your employer is not being generous, it is just the cost of the scheme.

 Hey there John thanks for taking the time to read and comment.

 I see what you are saying that the amount I pay in is irrelevant – it has gone up in the past but will not have a positive impact on what I get in return.
 The amount matters to me as its a real financial commitment and one I include in my savings rate – which is a good behavioural measure for me, something I can build on.
 I still maintain that the employer contribution is generous, as they could choose not to be a member of the scheme i.e close the DB part of the scheme going forward.
 Which may well happen!